disco-lang/disco/README.md

 First, make sure you have
 [the `stack` tool](https://docs.haskellstack.org/en/stable/README/).
-Then at a command prompt, execute
+Then open a command prompt, navigate to the root directory of this repository, and execute

 ```
 stack build